RevathiOC/week5.day2/pull_request_template.md

 - [ ] update the documentation
 - [ ] Check the value
 - [ ] Have you checked all the file
+- [ ] Is your feature file correct ?